Skip to Content

 Budget: Snuffel Hostel

-With a fully equipped kitchen, free breakfast, clean dorms, and private rooms, and no curfew, this is a great spot to be close to everything but on a budget.
-Private rooms start around $60-70 per night.
+With a fully equipped kitchen, cheap breakfast, clean dorms, and private rooms, and no curfew, this is a great spot to be close to everything but on a budget.

 Read reviews on TripAdvisor and book here!